freqtrade/freqtrade/docs/bot-usage.md

   --realistic-simulation
                         uses max_open_trades from config to simulate real world limitations
-  --timerange TIMERANGE
-                        specify what timerange of data to use.
+  --timerange TIMERANGE specify what timerange of data to use.
-  -e INT, --epochs INT  specify number of epochs (default: 100) --use-mongodb         parallelize evaluations with mongodb (requires mongod
+  -e INT, --epochs INT  specify number of epochs (default: 100) -s {all,buy,roi,stoploss} [{all,buy,roi,stoploss} ...], --spaces {all,buy,roi,stoploss} [{all,buy,roi,stoploss} ...]
-                        in PATH)
-  -s {all,buy,roi,stoploss} [{all,buy,roi,stoploss} ...], --spaces {all,buy,roi,stoploss} [{all,buy,roi,stoploss} ...]
                         Specify which parameters to hyperopt.
 Space separate list.
 Default: all